Sanghren/avalanche-hardhat-fork-tutorial/README.md

 Thanks to Hardhat, we can make our life easier and skip it altogether.

 First we need to configure Hardhat.
-If you look in `Hardhat.config.ts` you'll see this :
+If you look in `hardhat.config.ts` you'll see this :

 ```ts
 const config: HardhatUserConfig = {